p5hema2/Sencha-PullRefresh-RefreshFn/README.md

 tested against:
 - Sencha Touch 2.2.0

-(working in all my cases, pls report if it is not working)
+(working in all my cases, didn't done a full test yet)

 ## About: